bonfire-networks/CommonsPub-Server/docs/HACKING.md

 make dev-services-up
 ```

-And reset it:
+And reset/create it:

 ```
 mix ecto.reset
 ```

-Finally, you may launch the application in iex:
+Finally, you may launch the application in the iex console:

 ```
 iex -S mix phx.server
 ```

+To help with test-driven-development, run `mix test.watch --stale` instead, and it will re-run relevant tests whenever you modify a module.

 ### Option 3 (the hard metal one) - fully manual